Learn The European Flags (Updated 2026)

 • The Baltics (Estonia, Latvia, Lithuania): Each has unique color themes with simple horizontal stripes, and they’re usually easy to learn together.

-• The microstates (San Marino, Liechtenstein, Monaco, Vatican City) – Small but distinctive, their flags stand out once studied together.
+• The microstates (San Marino, Liechtenstein, Monaco, Vatican City): Small but distinctive, their flags stand out once studied together.

-Utilize maps, quizzes and flashcards
+Utilize quizzes and flashcards

 ff9ac22077490c5a37f7faa394ad4c57ddc1b6f80585c485980c953038610cbd?s=150&d=mp&r=g